 Art Therapy takes this to another level.
 Anyone can create art as a way of expressing oneself as an alternative to verbal expression, no prior experience is necessary.
 Then, with the guidance of a trained art therapist, a client can explore what has been expressed, and deeper levels of intuition and meaning can be discovered.
 So, in addition to the therapeutic benefits of taking the time to make the art, there is an opportunity to increase insight and understanding.

 The goal of using somatic therapy skills is to increase awareness of how our bodies work with our mind and emotions to process our life experiences.
 The simplest example we’re familiar with is the tendency to tighten the muscles in various parts of our bodies when we’re experiencing intense emotions.
 By becoming aware of how all of our senses work together, we can learn to deepen our understanding of our behaviors.
 Then, if desired, we can begin to work toward changing our perspectives and/or responses to different life situations.
-These skills can be used by themselves, and/or in combination with art therapy.

 Grief & Loss